Skip to main content

 Use tags in cost reports

 Tags appear in the Cost Report table as a dedicated column.
 Filter and search resources by tag to analyze spending by environment, team, or project.
-When you export the detailed CSV report, the column contains all values assigned to each resource.
+The detailed CSV export includes all tag values assigned to each resource.
 Use this data to:

 • Calculate costs per environment (env:production vs env:staging)